aczwink/StdPlusPlus/README.md

 * Visual Studio

 ## Backends
-Several features of ACStdLib are split into frontends and backends.
+Several features of Std++ are split into frontends and backends.
-The programmer writes his code using the frontend (without having to know [to some extent] the backend), while ACStdLib maps the calls made to the backend.
+The programmer writes his code using the frontend (without having to know [to some extent] the backend), while Std++ maps the calls made to the backend.
-A good example is the UI-module of ACStdLib that can interact with several GUI-libraries/Toolkits/APIs etc.
+A good example is the UI-module of Std++ that can interact with several GUI-libraries/Toolkits/APIs etc.
-Not only does this approach make ACStdLib more flexible but this also helps in achieving the cross-platform goal.
+Not only does this approach make Std++ more flexible but this also helps in achieving the cross-platform goal.
-With this design decision, it is for example not mandatory to compile ACStdLib with a GUI-backend.
+With this design decision, it is for example not mandatory to compile Std++ with a GUI-backend.
 Like this, code is more reusable.

 The following UI-backends are currently implemented: